Evidlo/prelim/main.typ

   The main contributions of this thesis are listed below:

-  - A GPU-accelerated rayracer in spherical coordinates designed to be integrated into machine learning frameworks.
-Includes common projection types like cone-bean and parallel-beam and easily composes these together to support complex viewing geometries.
+  - A GPU-accelerated raytracer in spherical coordinates designed to be integrated into machine learning frameworks.
+Includes common projection types like cone-beam and parallel-beam and easily composes these together to support complex viewing geometries.
   - An H density model which utilizes a truncated spherical harmonic basis and cubic b-splines to enforce a smooth H density distribution without overly strict assumptions of a functional form for radial decay or relying on any density priors
   - A novel demonstration of the flexibility of automatic differentiation frameworks in exospheric density retrievals, enabled by the differentiability of the above raytracer and density model
-  - A stochastic model of the #gls("GCI") instrument and an accurate approximation of it which can generate simulated observations for the purpose of retrieval validation.
+  - A stochastic model of the #gls("GCI") instrument and an accurate approximation of it which can generate simulated observations for the purpose of retrieval validation

   This document is organized as follows:  @measurement_constraints describes the details of the Carruthers orbit, camera geometry and post-processing algorithm, and covers the physics of the emission model which relates an H density distribution to measurable Lyman-α radiance.
   @inverse_problem lays out the concepts of linear inverse problems and describes how to discretize the tomographic inverse problem associated with exospheric H density retrieval.